dcomp-leris/p4-multiqueue/README.md

 HINT: If you're having problems with packet forwarding you can see both switches log.
 It can be found on /tmp/p4s.s1.log for switch 1 and tmp/p4s.s2.log for switch 2.

 ## Option 2
-By choosing this option you can follow this step by step to get your own machine to work with priority-queues inside bmv2.
+By choosing this option you can follow this step-by-step to get your own machine to work with priority-queues inside BMv2.

-Note: Your machine should have installed [bmv2](https://github.com/p4lang/behavioral-model), [mininet](https://github.com/mininet/mininet) and [p4c](https://github.com/p4lang/p4c).
+Note: Your machine should have installed [BMv2](https://github.com/p4lang/behavioral-model), [mininet](https://github.com/mininet/mininet) and [p4c](https://github.com/p4lang/p4c).

 We recommend you to download the same VM as we did.
-You can get this VM ready with bmv2, p4c and mininet [here](https://github.com/jafingerhut/p4-guide/blob/master/bin/README-install-troubleshooting.md).
-You can download the same version as ours directely from [this link](https://drive.google.com/file/d/1_1CCNnJeQRpAfhTpw-m2LZ2T97QWgKp8/view?pli=1).
+You can get this VM ready with BMv2, p4c and mininet [here](https://github.com/jafingerhut/p4-guide/blob/master/bin/README-install-troubleshooting.md).
+You can download the same version as ours directly from [this link](https://drive.google.com/file/d/1_1CCNnJeQRpAfhTpw-m2LZ2T97QWgKp8/view?pli=1).
 If you chose this VM, just proceed to Step 1 below.

-To download and install bmv2, p4c and mininet inside your machine you should run these commands:
+To download and install BMv2, p4c and mininet inside your machine you should run these commands:
 ```
 git clone https://github.com/p4lang/behavioral-model